How Group Health Insurance Works (Cost-Sharing, Employer vs Employee Contributions)

 Dependent Coverage Costs

 Employees pay more when they add dependents.
 Employers may contribute small amounts.
 Some employers contribute nothing for dependents.
-Redvo Insurance helps organizations decide what approach works best.
+Redvo Insurance Solutions helps organizations decide what approach works best.

 Why Cost-Sharing Works Well